Skip to content

 Your cart is empty

 Of all the teas, white tea is the least oxidized.
 It has more antioxidants than green or black teas.
-Antioxidants help fight free radicals in your body along with inflammation.
-New studies have shown that white tea can lower cholesterol levels (1) and fight certain types of cancer (2).
+Antioxidants help fight free radicals and inflammation in your body.
+New studies have shown that tea can lower cholesterol levels (1) and fight certain types of cancer (2).

-To produce white tea, young tea leaves are used, specifically, the top two leaves and unopened buds.
+Young tea leaves, specifically the top two leaves and unopened buds, are used to produce white tea.
 Young tea leaves have the most delicate flavor profiles.
-Depending on where the tea leaves are grown, microclimates, altitude, and soil type can affect flavors, resulting in many unique white teas.
+Depending on where the tea leaves are grown, microclimates, altitude, and soil type can affect flavors, resulting in many unique teas.

 White teas by region and flavor profile